holochain/holochain-rust/doc/holochain_101/src/development_conductor.md

 Select a particular JSON-RPC interface to serve your DNA instance over.

 The JSON-RPC interface will expose, via a port on your device, a WebSocket or an HTTP server.
 It can be used to make function calls to the Zomes of a DNA instance.
+These are covered in depth in the [JSON-RPC interfaces article](./json_rpc_interfaces.md).

 The default interface is `websocket`.